-Last year we got to pay a visit to the skatepark to install some benches, drop off boards for the locals, and test out the new facilities.
+Earlier this year we got to pay a visit to this skatepark to install some benches, drop off boards for the locals, and test out the new facilities.
 The local kids are beyond stoked to have this awesome skatepark right in their back yard.
 Their eagerness to learn tricks and develop their skills is inspiring.
 We hope to make it back out to Ahousaht to get in another session at the park and spend time with some of the most stoked skaters we’ve ever met.

 Huge thanks to all the people that helped make this happen!
 We are thrilled with the finished project and we know the Ahousaht community is too.